Nikolai Avksentiev: Biography

-Born into the Russian nobility, Nikolai Avksentiev attended school in Penza, studied at the Law Faculty of Moscow University (in 1899 he was expelled due to student unrest).
-He was a founder and the first chairman of the Party of Socialist Revolutionaries, and during the 1905 Russian revolution was elected to the Saint Petersburg Soviet.
+Born into the Russian nobility, Nikolai Avksentiev attended school in Penza, studied at the Law Faculty of Moscow University (in 1899 he was expelled due to organizing an uprising).
+He was a founder and the first chairman of the Party of Socialist Revolutionaries, and during the 1905 Russian Revolution was elected to the Saint Petersburg Soviet.
 Together with other leading figures of the Soviet, he was arrested.
 In the fall of 1906 he appeared at an open trial, where he defended the position of his party.
 Like all the main accused, he was convicted and exiled to Obdorsk in Siberia, he escaped abroad in 1907.
 In Germany, at the University of Heidelberg, he wrote a doctrinal thesis on Friedrich Neitszche's concept of the 'Superman'.
 In exile, he edited the Socialist-Revolutionary newspaper "The Banner of Labor".
 He was the leader of the right-wing of the Socialist Revolutionaries, a supporter of legal forms of struggle with the imperialist regime and opposed to the terrorist tactics of the Left SRs.
 During the First World War Avksentiev was associated with the 'Defencist' wing of the PSR and collaborated closely with Vadim Rudnev, Avram Gots and others.
 He was an active member of the irregular freemasonic lodge, the Grand Orient of Russia’s Peoples.

-After the February Revolution, he was elected a member of the Petrograd Soviet, chairman of the All-Russian Central Executive Committee, Minister of the Interior of the second coalition Provisional Government, chaired the All-Russian Democratic Conference and was elected to the Provisional Council of the Russian Republic.
-He was elected to the All-Russian Constituent Assembly from Penza.
+After the February Revolution, Avksentiev emerged as a leading figure among the majority faction of the Socialist Revolutionary Party who supported the Provisional Government.
+He was elected a member of the Petrograd Soviet, and chairman of the Executive Committee of Peasants' Deputies.
+In August 1917, he was Minister of the Interior in the Kerensky administration.
+He was also chairman of the All-Russian Democratic Conference or 'Pre-Parliament, and was elected to the All-Russian Constituent Assembly from Penza.